 Patients who have undergone open retropubic surgery are prescribed postoperative pain medications that are gradually decreased in a couple of days.
 A suprapubic catheter may be placed for about five days after the surgery as most patients complain of voiding difficulties initially.

-Patients who have undergone laparoscopic surgery incur less blood loss during surgery, and require less postoperative narcotic medications.
+Patients who have undergone laparoscopic surgery incur less blood loss during surgery, and require fewer postoperative narcotic medications.
 They are usually discharged earlier from the hospital with post-operative instructions that include: